NASA’s James Webb Space Telescope, poised to launch, will open a new window on the cosmos — if everything goes just right

 The processed images will then stream to Earth via the telescope’s Earth-pointed antenna.

-Then, the telescope must deploy 18 hexagonal, gold-covered, beryllium mirrors, which collectively act as a light bucket 21 feet across, designed to capture ancient light emitted more than 13 billion years ago as the embryonic universe was still learning how to create stars and galaxies.
+Then, the telescope must deploy 18 hexagonal, gold-covered beryllium mirrors, which collectively act as a light bucket 21 feet across, designed to capture ancient light emitted more than 13 billion years ago as the embryonic universe was still learning how to create stars and galaxies.

 What could go wrong?